seanbell/opensurfaces-segmentation-ui/README.md

 If not using django, the `python-run-demo.sh` does this for you by manually compiling coffeescript files and storing them in the `/static/` folder.

+#### Browser compatibility
+This UI works in Chrome and Firefox only.
+The Django version includes a browser check that shows an error page if the user is not on Chrome or Firefox or is on a mobile device.

 #### Local `/static/` folder
 After you run the demo setup, the directory `/static/` will contain compiled css and javascript files.